sunghunbae/BE2/README.md

 printf("tc: %f at %f C %f K --> tc: %f at 20 C\n",$tc,$C,$K,$tc*$K/293.15*$v_/$v);
 ```

-You can also compare the BE2 result with the tauc estimated
+### Comparison to the Stokes-Einstein estimation

-from the Stokes-Einstein equation:
+BE2 results can be compared with the tauc estimated from the Stokes-Einstein equation.

 ** Stokes-Einstein estimation **